Julia Minor (grandmother of Augustus): Marriage and offspring

 Julia married Marcus Atius Balbus, a praetor and commissioner who came from a senatorial family of plebeian status.
 Julia bore him three (or two, according to other sources) daughters and possibly a son named Marcus Atius Balbus.
-The second daughter was the mother of Octavia Minor (fourth wife of triumvir Mark Antony) and of Romes first Emperor Augustus.
+The second daughter was the mother of Octavia Minor (fourth wife of triumvir Mark Antony) and of Rome’s first Emperor Augustus.
 Her youngest daughter was the wife of Lucius Marcius Philippus, and they had a daughter named Marcia.

 Another Atia, who may have been her granddaughter through her son (probably from a marriage to a Claudia) may have been married to Gaius Junius Silanus.
 This Atia was the mother of Gaius Junius Silanus who became consul in AD 10.
-Sons of the consul in 10 were Appius Junius Silanus (consul in 28), Decimus Junius Silanus (who was involved in the disgrace of Julia the Younger) and Marcus Junius Silanus (consul suffectus in 15).
+Sons of Silanus were Appius Junius Silanus (consul in 28), Decimus Junius Silanus (who was involved in the disgrace of Julia the Younger) and Marcus Junius Silanus (consul suffectus in 15).

-Balbus died in 52 BC and Julia died a year later.
-At age 12 Octavius, her youngest grandson, the future Emperor Augustus, delivered her funeral oration.
+Balbus died in 51 BC along with Julia.
+At age 12, Octavius, her youngest grandson, the future Emperor Augustus, delivered her funeral oration.